JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

 **Single threaded**: one command at a time.
 JS behaves in a single threaded manner.

-Synchronous: one at a time.
+Synchronous: one in a time.
 And in order.

 In JS only one thing is happening at the time.